-I have had so many influences over the years.
+2. What are your musical influences I have had so many influences over the years.
 As you grow as a musician your tastes also grow and change.
 But I have always come back to a few of the greats such as Cannonball Adderley, Johnny Griffin, Maceo Parker and then more of the soul jazz guys like Rusty Bryant and Stanley Turrentine.
 But I just love good music, doesn’t matter what style, as long as it grooves.

+3. What is it that is so special about the saxophone?
 The sound!
 Tone!
 You could be the most technically gifted musician on the sax but the first thing you hear is the richness of the sound.
 It doesn’t matter how many notes you play, it’s being able to move someone with one beautiful note.
 And when I hear someone do that it makes my hair stand on end.

+4. What is jazz for you?
 That’s a whole 3 year debate at Jazz College.
 Hahaha… But for me Jazz is about interacting with musicians and listeners in the moment.
 Creating something spontaneously and for it to mean something.
 But it is also about having fun, constantly learning and surprising yourself.
 Discovering new sounds.

-A typical day for me would be first going to teach.
+5. Tell us about a typical day for you as a musician A typical day for me would be first going to teach.
 Then I would do some practice in the afternoon and then either record, rehearse with a band or play a gig.
 Some months are really busy, like now, and then other months are a lot quieter, for example January usually calms down and that’s a time to do some practice.
 But every day is always full of music.

-The latest project I’m working on is based on an EP I recorded at the start of the year called “Things To Come”.
+6. Could you describe your music projects?
+One project is based on an EP I recorded called “Things To Come”.
 It started off as a completely solo project where I recorded, played and produced the whole thing.
-However, it got some interest and has turned into a band.
-I’m really excited!
+However, it got some interest and I’m really excited!
 It’s jazz influenced but also has a lot of cinematic, electronic and soul sounds in it.
 The EP was instrumental…

+7. How do you find Valencia as a place to live and work as a musician?
 I think Valencia is an amazing city.
 I love it.
 However it is difficult to survive as a musician.
 But then again, any big city is the same.
 The music world has changed so quickly and it’s tough.
 There are so many great musicians here, I really enjoy being able to play with so many people.
 On the downside I recently have started to see in Valencia what was happening in Manchester 10 years ago.
 Lots of Jam sessions are popping up all over the city and this is suppressing the opportunities for original bands to get gigs.
 Venues would rather pay less for a small band where numerous other musicians sit in to play some tunes, instead of booking original bands.
 It’s good business for the venue, but bad culturally.

+8. What are your plans for the future?
 At the moment, I’m really concentrating on writing and recording my own music.
 It’s a slow process, but I would love to develop my latest project and maybe do some gigs with a live string quartet.
 We are also working with video and would like to incorporate this into live performances, and create a more cinematic experience.
 It’s funny, I read the other day that within TV and film, the public don’t want to know the outcome of the story.
 They want to be left guessing right up to the end of the film.
 However, you play some new music, and if it isn’t something familiar a lot of listeners will dismiss it, and not wait to see where it takes them.
 I really want to see if I can explore this and combine the two things in a live situation.

-10. Could you tell us about your photography?
+9. Could you tell us about your photography?